dpgmediamagazines/django-arctic/docs/reference.md

 String representing the foreground color of the sidebar, for example '#ffffff', if not provided, a default color will be used.

+## `ARCTIC_SITE_FAVICON`
+The url of favicon.
+It will will be displayed on all pages next to site title.

 ## `ARCTIC_SITE_LOGO`

 The url of the logo to be displayed on every page, it will also be the link to